 As a result, it’s probably best to avoid using cash and pay with a credit card — especially if it’s fee-free — instead.

 “You don’t have to use cash for a lot of things anymore either, depending on where you are going,” Feddis added.
 “It’s easy enough to pay with plastic and not have to withdraw cash at all.”

 Then again, you could also just switch to a checking account that won’t hit you with extra fees for using a foreign ATM.
 Surprisingly, there are quite a few alternative banking products available right now that allow fee-free ATM usage overseas, at least within specific networks.

-For example, the SoFi Money account allows users to withdraw cash at more than 55,000 ATMs around the world, and there are no other account fees to speak of.
+For example, the SoFi Checking and Savings account allows users to withdraw cash at more than 55,000 ATMs around the world, and there are no other account fees to speak of.

-Chase Sapphire Banking has also become popular among consumers who travel internationally due to its exceptional perks for overseas trips.
-This is due to the fact this account offers no ATM fees regardless of where you are in the world, as well as no fees for wire transfers or stop payment fees.
+Chase Sapphire Checking has also become popular among consumers who travel internationally due to its exceptional perks for overseas trips.
+This account charges no ATM fees regardless of where you are in the world, as well as no fees for wire transfers or stop payment fees.

 FOREIGN TRANSACTION FEES: WHICH CARDS HAVE THEM

 |Issuer||Issuer fee||MC/Visa fee||Total fee||Foreign ATM fee|